Classifying texts with tidyllm

 Accuracy estimates

-We will create an overview of prediction accuracy overview using the
+To create an overview of prediction accuracy overview we use the

 yardstick